map-nerd-peter/covid19-linear-plot/README.md

-COVID-19 (Coronavirus) Plotting Tool With Start and End Dates to Analyze Curve Flattening
+COVID-19 (Coronavirus) Analysis Tool With Start and End Dates to Analyze Curve Flattening
 ==========================================================================================

 * This tool uses statistical analysis to create a linear fit graph of logarithmic COVID-19 (Coronavirus) data from Johns Hopkins University and analyzes exponential growth.
 It is useful for analyzing the Covid-19 Pandemic at the country-level or at province/state level, or at the world (global) level.